OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### -ApplicationBase

-Specifies the path of the assembly file (\*.dll) that is specified in the value of the **AssemblyName** parameter.
-Use this parameter when the value of the **AssemblyName** parameter does not include a path.
+Specifies the path of the assembly file (`*.dll`) that's specified in the value of the **AssemblyName** parameter.
+Use this parameter when the value of the **AssemblyName** parameter doesn't include a path.
 The default is the current directory.

 ```yaml
 Type: System.String